haskellfoundation/error-message-index/README.md

 | Stack | 2.9.3                      | `S-`      |
 | GHCup | 0.1.19.0                   | `GHCup-`  |

+## Contributing to the Message Index

+Contributions may come in the form of changes to the code base, as well as opening or commenting on issues and pull requests.
+You are warmly invited to participate!

 Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for instructions on improving the site.
 Thanks!

 If you're a Haskell tool developer who would like to integrate your project with the site, please refer to [tool-developers.md](./tool-developers.md) for recommendations regarding the error codes themselves.